-- 6.4 We will ensure that our procurement processes are fair and comply with legal requirements including European Union procurement rules and Scottish Government legislation, particularly the changes required by the Procurement Reform (Scotland) Act 2014 and any supplementary guidance issued by the Scottish Government. - 6.5 The specific procurement approach adopted will be based on the nature, scale and value of the contract being awarded. - Where it is appropriate or mandatory to consider tenders on a basis other than purely price, a scoring matrix will be developed.
+- social and environmental wellbeing (this includes reduction of inequality) of the communities in which we operate. - 6.3 Sustainable procurement should be balanced with value for money and quality and needs to be proportionate to the risk involved in each individual procurement. - 6.4 We will ensure that our procurement processes are fair and comply with legal requirements including European Union procurement rules and Scottish Government legislation, particularly the changes required by the Procurement Reform (Scotland) Act 2014 and any supplementary guidance issued by the Scottish Government. - 6.5 The specific procurement approach adopted will be based on the nature, scale and value of the contract being awarded and whether there are any specific requirements set out by external funders or partners. - Where it is appropriate or mandatory to consider tenders on a basis other than purely price, a scoring matrix will be developed.
 The factors scored will vary depending on the nature of the goods or service being procured, with the weighting of the different factors considered and determined in advance.
 To ensure transparency, the scoring criteria will be provided to all companies as part of the tender packs being issued. - 6.7 In making procurement decisions we will also seek to contribute to maintaining and improving the environment, both by purchasing recycled or 'environmentally friendly' fair and ethically traded goods and items whenever possible and/or by supporting suppliers or contractors whose values and production processes are environmentally positive.